ericvegax/RecipeAPI/README.md

 </dependency>
 ```

-Note: `This repo is currently under development`
+Note: `This repo is no longer being updated`